-Some random videos and screenshots from things I do for Igalia
+Some random videos and screenshots from things I've done for Igalia

 either for work and training or for fun.
-Actually, it's like a selection of posts I've written
+It's mostly a selection of posts I've written

 in my blog, in the past and can be found under the